Turkish president meets Saudi leaders in first visit since Khashoggi killing

 Erdogan is now seeking backing from Gulf countries with which he has been at odds in the decade since the Arab Spring revolts.

-In February, he travelled to the United Arab Emirates for the first time in nearly a decade, where he called on wealthy business leaders to invest in Turkey.
+In February, he travelled to the United Arab Emirates for the first time in nearly a decade, and called on wealthy business leaders to invest in Turkey.

 The last time Erdogan visited Saudi Arabia was in 2017, when he tried to mediate a dispute pitting the kingdom and other Gulf countries against Qatar.